8 Types of LMS: Complete Guide to Major LMS Types

-But not all LMS platforms are created equal.
-There’s a wide ranging spectrum of the types of LMS available in the market today.
+But there’s a wide ranging spectrum of the types of LMS available in the market today.
+Ranging from SaaS to on-premise, free to paid, open-source to closed-source and custom-built to plugins.

-In this comprehensive guide, we’ll explore the major LMS types to find out which one suits you the best.
+In this comprehensive guide, we’ll explore the major LMS types.
+With the aim of helping you find out the one that suits you the best.

 1.SaaS LMS/Cloud Based LMS